Parish Pastoral Councils

 - Affirming and supporting other parish groups that contribute to the pastoral life of the parish

-- Developing / ensuring that the parish has an appropriate pastoral care programme for its young people, persons with disabilities, elderly and marginalised
+- Developing / supporting the pastoral care of the parish for young people, for persons with disabilities, for the elderly and marginalised

 - Delegating responsibility for specific tasks to groups or individual persons of known competence, e.g. maintenance of parish property and certain financial responsibilities.

-- Organising a get-together of representatives of all parish groups and organisations that contribute to the pastoral life of the parish at least once every three years with a view to nourishing them and gleaning their recommendations re: future pastoral planning and provision.
+- Organzing a get-together of representatives of all parish groups and organizations that contribute to the pastoral life of the parish at least once every three years with a view to nourishing them and gleaning their recommendations re: future pastoral planning and provision

 In relation to all these areas of concern and responsibility PPC members are encouraged to consult and involve fellow parishioners.
 Their key role is as facilitators of related opportunities and developments.

-The Parish Pastoral Council is not responsible for managing the finances or property of the parish.
-This is the responsibility of the parish Finance Committee.
+The PPC is not responsible for managing the finances or property of the parish.
+This is the responsibility of the Parish Finance Committee.
 It goes without saying, however, that the PPC and the PFC should work closely together.